susiexia/AI_Music/README.md

 TinySOL Data:

 The TinySOL data set contains 2913 audio WAV files at 44.1 kHz.
+There are 5-fold split of TinySOL.
+This split has been carefully balanced in terms of instrumentation, pitch range, and dynamics.
 Each audio file has an instrument playing one musical note.
 The information of the insturment family and sound, oridinary playing technique, pitch, dynamic, additional information can be found in the file path.
 Moreover, this information can be found in the metadata as text, which can be furthered cleaned, organized, and analyzed.

 Metadata Data: